Can I borrow a trap?

 Orokonui Ecosanctuary has a great online resource for helping kākā.

-what is the Halo project doing about feral cats?
+What is the Halo project doing about feral cats?

 We acknowledge that feral cats are a problem in the area, but we are not funded to target feral cats.